 ParaView's plotting capabilities provide a mechanism to drill down into your data to allow quantitative analysis.
 Plots are usually created with filters, and all of the plotting filters can be found in the Data Analysis submenu of Filters.
-In the next exercise, we create a filter that will plot the values of the mesh's fields over a line in space.
+There is also a data analysis toolbar containing the most common data analysis filters, some of which are used to generate plots.